Cookies7aaaaaaa/ExchangeClone/README.md

 [Direct download](https://github.com/ThePython10110/ExchangeClone/archive/refs/heads/main.zip)

-Dependencies: Minetest Game or MineClone.
+Dependencies: Minetest Game or MineClonia.

 ## Known issues:
 * The sword/katar AOE ability does not take upgrades (looting, fire aspect, etc.) into account.
 This will probably not be fixed (MCL)